Pacific Australia Labour Mobility scheme

 Employers must keep accurate and complete records for all employees and provide them with a pay slip within 1 working day of pay day.

-Pay slips and keeping a record of hours worked can help employees work out the correct pay and entitlements.
+Pay slips and records of hours worked can help employees work out the correct pay and entitlements.
 Our Record my hours app can help employees easily keep track of their work hours.

 Deductions